filswan/go-swan-client/README.md

-   --csv value                the CSV file path of deal metadata --json value               the JSON file path of deal metadata --out-dir value, -o value  directory where target files will in (default: "/tmp/tasks") --miners value             minerID is required when send manual-bid task (pass comma separated array of minerIDs)
+   --csv value                the CSV file path of deal metadata --json value               the JSON file path of deal metadata --out-dir value, -o value  directory where target files will in (default: "/tmp/tasks") --miners value             miners is required when sending manual-bid task (pass comma separated array of minerIDs)

 ```

 **Files generated after this step:**
-- `[task-name]-deals.json`: `Deals`infomation updated based on `[task-name]-metadata.json` generated on previous step
+- `[task-name]-deals.json`: `Deals`infomation updated based on `[task-name]-metadata.json` generated on the previous step

 ---
 ## 2. Blockchain RPC Service
-The second feature of swan-client is blockchain rpc service.
+The second feature of swan-client is the blockchain RPC service.
 It is supported by [POKT RPCList](https://rpclist.info).
 As the first version, swan-client provides users [deploy a RPC service](#21-Deploy-RPC-Service) and uses [RPC Command Service](#22-RPC-Command-Service).
 It is worth noting that the blockchain RPC services provided by swan-client are free at present.

-  * The following table shows the full list of supported chain until now.
+  * The following table shows the full list of the supported chain until now.

 	ChainID | ChainName
 	:-: | :-: